Overall Best Pick: A2 Hosting

 1. A2 Hosting

-Who Is This For?: A2 Hosting happens to be a multi-faceted hosting provider.
+Who Is This For: A2 Hosting is a multi-faceted hosting provider.
 While it’s predominantly renowned for its high-performance WordPress hosting services, it turns out A2 Hosting is also specialized in Node.js hosting.

 And when it comes to that, A2 Hosting is a cocktail of high Node.js server performance and favorable package pricing.
 It offers competitively-priced VPS and shared Node.js hosting services, which are perfect for developers on a budget.